Careers360 Logo

 Answer:

-The answer is the option (c) Study of altered physiology of host
+The answer is option (c) Study of altered physiology of the host

 Explanation: Pathophysiology is a combination of pathology and physiology.
-While physiology is about various biological processes, pathology is about diseased state.
+While physiology is about various biological processes, pathology is about a diseased state.

 Question:10